The Redeemer (novel): Plot

 Halvorsen, Lønn's boyfriend, is fatally wounded outside Jon's flat.
 Afterwards, Hole discovers that the blood of the dead man does not match that of Stankić, whose blood was found at the scene of Halvorsen's attack.
 Hole continues to follow Stankić, but now knows Jon placed the kill contract on himself by going to Croatia and setting up the hit under the guise of Robert.
 Jon switched places with his brother so that his murder could not be blamed on him.
 This had the additional bonus to Jon in that, had Stankić returned home before discovering that he had killed the wrong target, the hitman and his mother would believe they had killed the customer, thus rendering payment impossible and nullifying the need to complete the killing of the 'correct' brother.

 Jon has been swindling 5,000,000 krone from the Salvation Army for an apartment block.
-On the night of an indoor Christmas concert, Jon stands up his girlfriend, Thea, claiming that he is visiting his ill father in Thailand.
+On the night of an indoor Christmas concert, he stands up his girlfriend, Thea, claiming that he is visiting his ill father in Thailand.
 Stankić and Hole both get the information from Thea that Jon is about to flee the country.
-Stankić catches up to Jon in a toilet some distance from the main airport terminal.
+Stankić tracks down Jon to a toilet some distance from the main airport terminal.
 Hole catches up with the two and gets Jon to give a full confession, stating that anything said with a gun to his head is inadmissible in court.
 Jon tells everything, believing that he will be set free, but Hole instead tells Stankić that Jon's bag contains 5,000,000 krone and walks away.
 Behind him a single shot is heard as Stankić fulfils his contract by killing Jon and claiming his payment.

 Part of the confession includes that it was Jon, not Stankić, who fatally wounded Halvorsen.
 Hole also knows that it was Jon who raped Martine, and that he has been raping young girls regularly ever since.
 Owing to the high valuation that an antique dealer puts on the watch given to him by Møller, Hole also realises that his former boss was involved in the same group of corrupt police officers as his former nemesis, Tom Waaler.
 Hole goes to Bergen to speak with Møller, but after Møller explains that he was trying to do what was best for the force, Harry elects not to arrest him.